frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

 * The standard approach to computing relational joins, in which you repeatedly do binary joins, can do asymptotically more computation than the join could ever possibly produce as output tuples.

-* There exist algorithms that never do more work (asymptotically) than the join could, for some input of the same size, produce as output tuples.
+* There exist algorithms that never do more work (asymptotically) than the join could, for some input of the same size, produce output tuples.

 This second point doesn't mean that they will only do as much work as they will produce output tuples, only that when they do lots of work they at lesat have the excuse that they *might* have had to do it.